All Rise, The Judge Is In Town - Constance Baker Motley

 By Marta Daniels

-(Note: Judge Motley is a major feature of our 2017 exhibit, "Chester Postcards & Three Chester Notables.")
+(Note: Judge Motley was a major feature of our 2017 exhibit, "Chester Postcards & Three Chester Notables.")

 For over 40 years Chester was home to a legendary woman whose courage, integrity and distinguished legal career shaped American history in civil rights, women’s rights and American jurisprudence.